chamara64/Batocera-PS2-Game-Settings/README.md

 # Configuring individual games
-Navigate to "pcsx2_custom_configs/games/[your game]" directory and execute the “pcsx2-custom-config” file.
+Navigate to "pcsx2_custom_configs/games/[your game]" directory and execute the “pcsx2-custom-config” file wich will open up pcsx2.
 Changes in settings made here will not effect other games or the default pcsx2 settings in the system.

 # Uninstallation
-Simplay delete the "pcsx2_custom_configs" directory and the following lines from the "system/custom.sh" file
+Simplay delete the "pcsx2_custom_configs" directory and remove the following lines from the "system/custom.sh" file

-cd /userdata/pcsx2_custom_configs
+*cd /userdata/pcsx2_custom_configs*
-python start.py
+*python start.py*